-Given the sheer amount of photos out there, how can you figure out if your images are fine art?
+Given the sheer number of photos out there, how can you determine if your images are fine art?
 What makes photography art?

 Almost anyone can take and retouch a photo.
-The Internet is full of creative selfies and abstract compositions.
-There’s even images that took years to perfect.
+The internet is full of creative selfies and abstract compositions.
+There are even images that took years to perfect.

 In fact, social media depends on both professional and candid photos.

 Let’s dive into the topic ‘is photography art?’ and find out what makes a photograph an art form.

 We all see beauty in different places.
 What stands out to you might seem unappealing to someone else, and vice versa.

 Fine art photography doesn’t have a definition of its own.
 But it does attract those who share a specific vision.

 Fine art photographs are created as carefully as paintings.
 They’re often difficult to create in one session.
 They stand out because of their details, compositions, and meanings.

 Most importantly, they’re visions that are far more than simple snapshots.